 - Choose a wall with interesting architectural details like a gorgeous bay window or fireplace to show off this unique detail.

-- Create an accent wall to highlight a unique, large furnishing.
+- Create one to highlight a unique, large furnishing.
 This could be something like granny’s antique china cabinet or a piano.
 It could also be the wall the bed is against in a bedroom.

 - Use vertical stripes to make a low ceiling feel taller and airier.